Dynatrace/OneAgent-SDK/README.md

 There are different length limits for string parameters:

 * SQL statements: default 4096 characters
-* Webrequest related (URI, Query, Hostnames, ...): 250 characters
+* Webrequest related (URI, Query, Hostnames, ...): default 250 characters
-* All other: 250 characters
+* All other: default 250 characters

 Longer strings will be silently truncated.
 Default might be overriden by tenant specific configuration.